Back to Reputation Management

 4. Menu Optimisation & Sales Analysis: You know which dishes sell well.
 But do you know why?
 Or which ones are costing you money for little return?

 • AI Solution: Connect your POS data to an AI tool.
 It can analyse sales patterns, ingredient costs, and even weather data to suggest optimal menu items.
-It can tell you, "Your 'Spicy Chorizo Pizza' sells 30% more on rainy Tuesdays, but your 'Mediterranean Mezze' is a consistent high-margin seller every day."
-This helps you make data-driven decisions, not gut feelings.
+It can tell you, 'Your 'Spicy Chorizo Pizza' sells 30% more on rainy Tuesdays, but your 'Mediterranean Mezze' is a consistent high-margin seller every day.'
+This helps you make data-driven decisions, not just gut feelings.

 5. Internal Operations & Staff Support: AI isn’t just for external customers.
 It can help your team too.